wagtail/wagtail/docs/howto/settings.rst

 * Load the vanilla Django admin interface to ``/django-admin/``
 * Load the Wagtail admin and its various apps
-* Dispatch any vanilla Django apps you're using other than Wagtail which require their own urlconfs (this is optional, since Wagtail might be all you need)
+* Dispatch any vanilla Django apps you're using other than Wagtail which require their own URL configuration (this is optional, since Wagtail might be all you need)
 * Lets Wagtail handle any further URL dispatching.

-That's not everything you might want to include in your project's urlconf, but it's what's necessary for Wagtail to flourish.
+That's not everything you might want to include in your project's URL configuration, but it's what's necessary for Wagtail to flourish.

 .. _complete_example_config: